 - Implement a policy of using low- or no-flow plumbing fixtures in municipal buildings.
-Require the use WaterSense label fixtures and equipment whenever applicable.
+Require the use of WaterSense labeled fixtures and equipment whenever applicable.

-- Label storm drains indicating the destination of water discharge to discourage dumping of pollutants.
+- Label storm drains to indicate the destination of the water being discharged, in order to discourage dumping of pollutants.
 BYG

 - Develop a Municipal Tree program — see Trees, Native Species & Land Management chapter.
 BYG